seawids-team3/adtracking-fraud-detection/docs/Plan.md

 - is_attributed: the target that is to be predicted, indicating the app was downloaded

-There are lots of missing value in click_time.
-If the clik is fradulant, the is_attributed feature is 1 otherwise it is 0.
+There are lots of missing value in attributed_time: If is_attributed is 0, this is empty.

-  ####  checking the distribution of features
+####  checking the distribution of features (training subsample)

-  - tehre are 227 missing value in is_attributed feature.
+  - There are 227 missing value in is_attributed feature.

   - whitin this data there are:
     - 34857 unique ip